choyoon88/bikedisco/README.md

 ### Comment Model

+- Comment model is used for comments on each review modal.
+Two foreign key; post and user is used to be linked with the Post and User models.

 | Name | Field Type | Validation |
 | :---:   | :---: | :---: |
 | post | ForeignKey | Post, on_delete=models.CASCADE, related_name='comment' |